javierrico/gLike/README.md

  Almost all the other gLike classes ([`Iact1dUnbinnedLkl`](https://github.com/javierrico/gLike/blob/master/include/Iact1dUnbinnedLkl.h),[`Iact1dBinnedLkl`](https://github.com/javierrico/gLike/blob/master/include/Iact1dBinnedLkl.h), [`FermiTables2016Lkl`](https://github.com/javierrico/gLike/blob/master/include/FermiTables2016Lkl.h),  [`Parabola`](https://github.com/javierrico/gLike/blob/master/include/Parabola.h), [`Poisson`](https://github.com/javierrico/gLike/blob/master/include/PoissonLkl.h)) just implement a particular likelihood function.
 Adding other likelihood functions can be easily done starting from the basic skeleton provided at [`TemplateLkl`](https://github.com/javierrico/gLike/blob/master/include/TemplateLkl.h) and following one of the previously listed classes as example.

 ### Basic Usage for dark matter searches
-Within the gLike library, there is not any particular assumption about the physical meaning of the free parameter _g_.
+Within the gLike library, there is no assumption about the physical meaning of the free parameter _g_.
 That needs to be assigned externally in the macros or executables using the gLike library.
 The gLike distribution provides, at the directory [`scripts`](https://github.com/javierrico/gLike/tree/master/scripts), a few example macros/executables for the most common use cases.
 In particular [`jointLklDM.C`](https://github.com/javierrico/gLike/blob/master/scripts/jointLklDM.C) can be used to search for dark matter, set limits in case of no detection and combine results from different targets and or instruments.

 The macro itself does not need to be edited.
 You can find some documentation in its [wiki entry](https://github.com/javierrico/gLike/wiki/jointLklDM.C).
 It is important to run it in compiled mode, i.e. with the ROOT command: